 Mount Gambier MRC

 Mount Gambier MRC provides a broad range of services, including settlement services, community engagement and development programs and youth activities.
-Mount Gambier MRC has recently expanded its services to accommodate the growing numbers of Burmese and Congolese refugees resettling in the area through the Humanitarian Settlement Program, SGP and other local programs.
+Mount Gambier MRC has recently expanded its services to accommodate the growing numbers of Burmese and Congolese refugees resettling in the area through the Humanitarian Settlement Program, SETS and other local programs.

 Naracoorte MRC responds to a number of settlement needs of client groups and initiates community engagement activities and events to enhance engagement between the general community and new settlers.